 What happens here is one of Botswana’s great (and least advertised perhaps) wildlife spectacles.
 A lack of water in the interior of the park means that tens of thousands of zebra and wildebeest make the Boteti River their dry season range.
 This is when you need to be here!

 LATEST NEWS: The Boteti is currently in a drying trend and the river is not flowing (as of October 2019).
 Small water holes, seeps and boreholes are still concentrating the animals in the riverbed.
+As of 2020, the “new” flood waters are on the way!
+We will update you but we are very excited to see that this river will likely flow again!

 We organise camping and lodge safaris to the Boteti River, mostly between June and the end of October, when you need to locate yourself close to the Khumaga game viewing area.
 This is when the thirsty congregations are at their most intense.
 If you want to visit this park in the “wet season” (so from November to April) then we would locate to lodges out on the grasslands in the East of the park.